fischertechnik/FT-TXT/Readme.md

 # FT-TXT
 This repository contains the firmware for the TXT controller based on [BUILDROOT](https://buildroot.org/downloads/manual/manual.pdf).
 For questions about the software, please contact *fischertechnik-technik@fischer.de*.

 ## Quick Start
-If the development environment (see *Setup Build Environment*) already exists, you can use the following commands to create a firmware image for the TXT controller.
+With existing development environment you can use the following commands to build a firmware image for the TXT controller.
   ```
-  cd ./FT-TXT
+  cd FT/FT-TXT
   git pull
   ./Make-TXT-Bootloader.sh
   ./Make-TXT-Buildroot-Clean.sh